François-André Vincent: Biography

 Vincent was born in Paris in 1746, the son of the miniaturist François-Elie Vincent.
 He studied under Joseph-Marie Vien and was a pupil of École Royale des Éleves Protégés.
 From 1771 to 1775 he studied at the French Academy in Rome.
 He travelled to Rome after winning the Prix de Rome with Germanicus Calms Sedition in his Camp in 1768, and was when he was installed at the Palais Mancini, where he painted numerous portraits, inspired by Jean-Honoré Fragonard's style, who also was visiting Rome and Naples in the same time.

-In 1790, Vincent was appointed master of drawings to Louis XVI of France, and in 1792 he became a professor at the Académie royale de peinture et de sculpture in Paris.
+In 1790, Vincent was appointed master of drawings to Louis XVI, and in 1792 he became a professor at the Académie royale de peinture et de sculpture in Paris.
 In 1800, he married the painter Adélaïde Labille-Guiard who was well known for her mastery in portrait painting, a member of the Royal Academy and painter for the Royal Family.